Armenians in Israel and Palestine

 Armenians in Israel and Palestine (ארמנים; أَرْمَنِيُّون) make up a community of approximately 5,000–6,000 Armenians living in both Israel and Palestine.

 In 1986, it was estimated that 1,500 Armenians lived in the city of Jerusalem.
 According to a 2006 survey, 790 Armenians lived in Jerusalem's Old City.
 In 2021, an estimate of approximately 5,000–6,000 Armenians lived across Israel and Palestine.

 History

 A significant minority of the Armenian community has been resident in the Levant for centuries.

-Classical-era

 Recorded Armenian presence in Israel dates back to the 1st century BCE, when the Armenian king Tigranes the Great made much of Judea a vassal of the Kingdom of Armenia.

 4th–18th century

+Armenian presence in Jerusalem is traditionally linked to the Christianization of Armenia in the early fourth century.
 The first recorded Armenian pilgrimage to the Holy Land was an Armenian delegation of priests in the early 4th century AD.
 The visit is alluded to in an Armenian translation of a Greek letter written by Patriarch Macarius of Jerusalem to his contemporary, St. Vrtanes (ruled 333–341).

-The Armenian Patriarchate of Jerusalem was founded in 638.
-It is located in the Armenian Quarter, the smallest quarter of the Old City of Jerusalem.
+The Armenian Patriarchate of Jerusalem was established in 638, It is located in the Armenian Quarter, the smallest quarter of the Old City of Jerusalem.